MicrosoftDocs/EMDocs/microsoft-365-enterprise/sharepoint-file-access-policies.md

 ms.custom: it-pro
 ---

-# General identity and device access policy recommendations
+# SharePoint site and file access policy recommendations

 In addition to the polices deployed in the section for secure email; the following new policies must be created, and existing policies amended, as described here.

-## Baseline conditional access policy
+## Baseline

 ### Medium and above risk requires MFA